Analysis: Countries seek more Moderna, Pfizer/BioNTech COVID-19 shots as concerns mount over rival vaccines

 Both Moderna and Pfizer said they are working to increase output above their 2021 production targets of up to 1 billion and 2.5 billion shots, respectively.

-German biotech CureVac, which is testing its own mRNA vaccine, on Thursday said requests for its shot have increased over the past few days following the J&J pause.
-It expects to file for European authorization in late May or early June.
+German biotech CureVac (5CV.DE), which is testing its own mRNA vaccine, on Thursday said requests for its shot have increased over the past few days following the J&J pause.
+It expects to file for European authorization in late May or early June. read more

 'NOT CHEAP'